DavidVujic/python-polylith/projects/polylith-cli/README.md

 ## Quick start

 `Poetry` user?
-For Poetry, the recommended setup is to install the `poetry-polylith-plugin`, [see docs](https://davidvujic.github.io/python-polylith-docs/installation/).
+For Poetry, the recommended setup is to install the `poetry-polylith-plugin`.
+Read more about Poetry in the [documentation](https://davidvujic.github.io/python-polylith-docs/installation/).

 ### Setup: Hatch
 Create a directory for your code, initialize it with __git__ and setup the basics with `hatch`: